-If you are using containers in your Service Fabric environment you should read Install for Docker.
+If you're using containers in your Service Fabric environment, see the install instructions for Docker.

 You can also install the agent in a Service Fabric environment using NuGet.
 NuGet is often a good option for developers because the agent gets deployed along with your application.
 Though, using NuGet requires some manual installation procedures.
 See Install with NuGet.

 Install using NuGet

 Follow the standard NuGet install procedures.

 When using NuGet, you must set some environment variables.
 This can be done in your application's

 NewRelic.AgentEnabledapp setting:<appSettings>...<add key="NewRelic.AgentEnabled" value="true" />...</appSettings>

 If your application is generating traffic, data should appear in your APM account in several minutes.

 If data does not appear, try these troubleshooting steps:

 - Make sure that all files in the